-ACUTE Center for Eating Disorders at Denver Health is your partner in assessment, referral and treatment for patients at risk for refeeding syndrome, as well as those experiencing other dangerous medical complications of malnutrition, purging and excessive exercise.
-ACUTE is the only dedicated inpatient medical stabilization program in the country with the resources, environment and experience to treat the most medically severe cases of eating disorders.
+ACUTE Center for Eating Disorders & Severe Malnutrition at Denver Health is the only dedicated inpatient medical stabilization program in the country with the resources, environment and experience to treat the most medically severe cases of eating disorders.
 This life-saving care is covered by medical insurance, which preserves valuable behavioral health benefits for patients as they continue the recovery process.
 When they are medically stable, patients discharge to the appropriate next level of care, typically with their established eating disorder care team or referring IP/RES program.